tenebroso/calendow/wp-content/plugins/ajax-load-more/README.txt

 = How are my repeater templates saved? =

-Repeater template data is saved to the your WordPress database as well as written directly to a repeater template .php file in the ajax-load-more plugin directory.
+Repeater template data is saved into your WordPress database as well as written directly to a repeater template .php file in the ajax-load-more plugin directory.

+= Can I use custom fields in a repeater? =

+Yes, but you will need to define $post at the top of the repeater before requesting your custom fields.
+Like so: global $post;

 == Installation ==